Chronic Idiopathic Urticaria Samples

 Diagnosis of Chronic Idiopathic Urticaria

-Chronic urticaria is diagnosed in patients with a long history of daily or episodic hives (wheals) that last less than 24 hours, with or without angioedema.
-A family history should be elicited.
-A thorough physical examination should be undertaken to evaluate the cause.
-Inducible urticaria is often confirmed by inducing the reaction, such as scratching the skin in dermatographia or applying an ice cube in suspected cold urticaria.
+A healthcare provider should elicit a family history.
+A clinician should undertake a thorough physical examination to evaluate the cause.
+Inducible urticaria often confirms itself by inducing the reaction, such as scratching the skin in dermatographia or applying an ice cube in suspected cold urticaria.

 There are no routine diagnostic tests in chronic spontaneous urticaria apart from blood count and C-reactive protein (CBC, CRP), but investigations may be undertaken if an underlying disorder is suspected.